projectdiscovery/interactsh/README.md

 1. Domain name with custom **host names** and **nameservers**.
 2. Basic VPS running 24/7 in the background.

-We are using GoDaddy for domain name and DigitalOcean droplet for the server, a basic 5$ should be sufficient to run self-hosted Interactsh server.
+We are using GoDaddy for domain name and DigitalOcean droplet for the server, a basic 5$ droplet should be sufficient to run self-hosted Interactsh server.

 <table>
 <td>